My Trip To India & Germany – Part 5

 I flew to Germany via Lufthansa on a Airbus A380-800 which is a massive jet.
 It was an 8 hour flight and I snapped a picture of the plane after I landed at Frankfurt Airport:

 I was able to get off the jet, through passport control, and retrieve my luggage in under an hour.
 From there, my client picked me up and took me to the hotel which will be the Sheraton Congress Hotel which is 15 minutes away from the airport.
-However even though I had request an early check in, my room was not ready.
+However even though I had requested an early check in, my room was not ready.
 So I instead got driven to the client’s location and got to work for a few hours.
 Around 11 AM I was able to check in.
 It’s a functional room with decent WiFi that was free.
 Here’s what it looks like:

 Here’s the view from my room: